-The Anderson-Davidson claim group is composed of 605 contiguous quartz claims covering an area of 125 square kilometres near the community of Mayo, Yukon, Canada on NTS map sheets 105M 10/11/12/14.
-The claim group is over 30 kilometres long covering the highlands south of Mayo Lake where several placer operations actively recover gold from creeks draining into Mayo Lake, Mayo River or Janet Lake.
+Anderson-Davidson is composed of 627 contiguous quartz claims covering an area of 129.4 square kilometres near the community of Mayo, Yukon, Canada on NTS map sheet 105M.
+The claim group is nearly 30 kilometres long covering the highlands south of Mayo Lake where several placer operations actively recover gold from creeks draining into Mayo Lake, Mayo River or Janet Lake.

-Access to Anderson-Davidson is provided by a seasonal road connecting placer operations on Davidson Creek to the all-weather Mayo Lake Road, which connects to the Silver Trail Highway.
+Access to Anderson-Davidson is provided by a seasonal road connecting placer operations on Davidson Creek to Yukon’s highway network.
 A pre-existing, four-wheel drive track runs east-west through the center of the claim group, connecting Williamson Lake to the Davidson Creek placer operations.
-There is a boat launch at the Mayo Lake Dam and this gives the northern rim of the claim group access from the water.
-The entire claim group is easily accessed via helicopter from the airport in Mayo.

 The area has been subjected to multiple glaciations.
-The youngest Pleistocene glaciation, the McConnell Glaciation, was confined to the valleys occupied by Mayo, Janet and Williamson lakes.
+The youngest Pleistocene glaciation, was confined to the valleys occupied by Mayo, Janet and Williamson lakes.
 Westward moving fast-flowing ice scoured the bottoms and sides of these major valleys.
-The upper limit of the McConnell Glaciation is marked by lateral moraines and kame terraces along the sides of these valleys and are visible along breaks in slope on the claim group.
-The uplands were covered by glacial ice during an older glaciation, the Reid Glaciation.
-Due to the elevation of the upland, the ice was probably cold-based and transport of rock and debris was minimal as is evidenced by landforms.
-The surface cover is mapped as a mixture of colluvium and till.
-Patches of buried colluvium and alluvial benches may be representative of the Reid and older Pleistocene glaciations.
+The upper limit of this young glaciation is marked by lateral moraines and kame terraces at moderate elevations on the claim group.
+Although the uplands were covered by glacier ice during an older glaciations, the weathered rock, slope deposits and glacial till have been displaced minimally by the glaciers because of its thinnest and gold base.

-The Anderson-Davidson claim group is underlain by phyllites, schists and carbonates of the Hyland Group metasediments, occasionally intruded by felsic dykes.
-Most stratigraphy has bedding parallel or sub-parallel to foliation, which dips shallowly generally southeast except where modified by small scale isoclinal folding.
+Anderson-Davidson is underlain by phyllites, schists and carbonates of the Hyland Group metasediments, occasionally intruded by felsic dykes.
+Most stratigraphy has bedding parallel or sub-parallel to foliation, which dips shallowly and generally southeast except where modified by small scale isoclinal folding.
 Outcrop is sparse on the property, rarely exceeding 5 per cent in any area.
-Soil development is immature.

-Figure 4: Significant gold trends and anomalies on Anderson-Davidson
+Figure 8.
+Significant gold trends and anomalies on Anderson-Davidson.

-Figure 5: Geochemical highlights from geochemical sampling on Davidson Creek
+Figure 9.
+Geochemical highlights from sampling of soils and stream sediments on Davidson Creek.